orbitdb/field-manual/01_Tutorial/01_Basics.md

 blocks/  config  datastore/  datastore_spec  keys/  version
 ```

-Looking inside of the `orbitdb/` folder, you will see that the subfolder has the same ID as orbitdb, as well as the IPFS node.
-This is purposeful, as this initial folder contains metadata that OrbitDB will need to operate.
+Looking inside the `orbitdb/` folder you will see that the subfolder has the same ID as orbitdb, as well as the IPFS node.
+This is purposeful, as this initial folder contains metadata that OrbitDB needs to operate.
 See Part 3 for detailed information about this.

 The `ipfs/` folder contains all of your IPFS data.
 Explaining this in depth is outside of the scope of this tutorial, and  the curious can find out more [here](https://ipfs.io).